HRSINGAPORE Community Discussions

-I suppose you can treat that as child care leave for the parents to take care a sick child between 7 to 12 years old.
-MOM has guideline on this type of leave.
+I suppose you can treat that as child care leave for the parents to take care of a sick child between 7 to 12 years old.
+MOM has a guideline on this type of leave.

 For our company, we don't accept any medical leave certificates that are not of the employee's name.
 For employees who need to take leave to look after their sick child, they can always utilise the childcare leave granted.

 First time heard.
-For what I knew that some companies need the child's medical certificate to apply childcare leave.
+For what I knew that some companies need the child's medical certificate to apply for childcare leave.